 Broiling is direct heat cooking and will produce some smoke.
 If smoke is excessive, place food further away from the element.
 Watch food to prevent burning.
+Broil with oven door closed.

 When broiling, always remember to arrange the oven racks while oven is still cool.
-Position the rack as suggested in Table 4.
+Position the rack as suggested in Table 2.

 Should an oven fire occur, close the oven door and turn the oven off.
 If the fire continues, use a fire extinguisher.
 Do not put water or flour on the fire.
-Flour may be explosive.
+Flour may be explo-